harish876/kick-store/README.md

-# three-practice
+# Kick Store
-Created with CodeSandbox
+Concept Shoe Store with 3D renderings using three and react fiber